 Mt.
 Etna, the roof of the Mediterranean, rises 3,340 above sea level and majestically dominates the northeastern part of the island.
 Despite its latitude, abundant winter precipitation make it ideal for ski mountaineering.

-Warm humid southern winds from Africa constantly mix with cooler drier winds from the north so every season abundant snow cloaks the lava desert in a mantle of white, which against the azure sky and bright green Mediterranean flora offers a spectacle that is a feast for our eyes as well as our souls.
+Warm humid southern winds from Africa constantly mix with cooler drier winds from the north. therefore every season abundant snow cloaks the lava desert in a mantle of white, which together with the light blue sky and to the bright green of the Mediterranean flora is for our eyes, but most of all for our soul, an intense emotion.

-It’s hard to find all of this in one place!
-That’s why ski mountaineering races are organized in Valle del Bove, a valley that’s been popular with back country skiers since the 1930s.
-A small mountain hut (Gino Menza) was even constructed there but, alas, it was covered by a lava flow in 1992.
+It’s hard to find all of this in just one place!
+That’s why ski mountaineering competitions are organized in Valle del Bove.
+The valley has been popular from the ‘30s, so to guest a small shelter “Gino Menza” that was covered by the lava in February 1992.

-For backcountry ski enthusiasts there is a low risk of avalanches and often an abundant, compact base, perfect for skiing.
+For the backcountry ski lovers this means a low risk of avalanches and often an abundant, compact base, perfect for skiing.

 The sides of Mount Etna are ideal for backcountry skiing: the canals of Pizzi Deneri, which take you from 2,840m. down to Piano Provenzana (1,800 m.).
 Then there’s the wide, white swaths of Montagnola with its sandy terrain, as well as the Schiena dell Asino which takes you up to the top of Montagnola (2,642 m.).
 You can get down via Piano del Vescovo (1,500m.) or by way of the rugged western side of the mountain, where Punta Lucia (2,930 m.) is the most prominent peak in the area.